![]() |

 This year Kodansha International will be publishing a groundbreaking book in Japanese by British author Damian Flanagan called Natsume Soseki: Superstar of World Literature.
 Damian has already produced five books on Japanese literature, including Nihonjin ga Shiranai Natsume Soseki (The Natsume Soseki the Japanese Don't Know), followed by his award-winning collection of translations from Soseki's early years spent in Britain 'The Tower of London: Tales of Victorian London'.

-Damian's talk encompassed: - Soseki's place amongst Modern Japanese and World Literature - Why Kokoro is Japan's most fiercely debated and popular novel - Soseki's interest in British art and the Holman Hunt connection
+Damian's talk will encompass: - Soseki's place amongst Modern Japanese and World Literature - Why Kokoro is Japan's most fiercely debated and popular novel - Soseki's interest in British art and the Holman Hunt connection

-This was a unique opportunity to hear about some of the defining works of modern Japan and to explore the extraordinary international influence of paintings held right here in the North-West.
+This is a unique opportunity to hear about some of the defining works of modern Japan and to explore the extraordinary international influence of paintings held right here in the North-West.

-ingrained perceptions of Soseki in Japan while simultaneously trying to
+wrestled with ingrained perceptions of Soseki in Japan while

 This was to be an unmissable event for anyone with an interest in some of the defining works of modern Japan.
 Sponsored by the Society of Writers, Editors and Translators (SWET) and co-sponsored by Kobe College Research Institute Date: June 16 (Sat.)
 3:30 - 5:30 pm Location: Nishinomiya-shi Daigaku Kōryū Centre, 6F Lecture Room 1, ACTA East Tower, adjacent to Hankyu Nishinomiya Kitaguchi Stn Fee: 500 yen for SWET members, 1,000 yen for non-members (No charge for Kobe College students and staff) Reservations: SWET Kansai.
 2006 .. ..
 I-JET-17 Seminar in Kobe, Japan IJET-17 is a conference for professional Japanese-English translators and interpreters.
 Damian Flanagan will be presenting a session on Saturday June 17th.
 Elementary, My Dear Watson: The Translator at Loose in the World of Victorian London Literary translation from Japanese to English usually involves introducing the mysterious, exotic world of Japan to the Western reader.
 However Japanese does not, of course, have to describe Japan at all.
 In this session he discussed the challenges and problems of translating Natsume Soseki's descriptions of Victorian Britain while considering how the Japanese language itself has been transformed since 1900 and what pitfalls this might have for the unwary translator.
 Some of the most basic aspects of Japanese have changed in the last century and sometimes bamboozle even the most sophisticated Japanese reader.
 While taking a light-hearted look at some of his own translation agonies, and with numerous illustrative examples from his translation 'The Tower of London; Tales of Victorian London', Damian also explained how a key part of the transformation of Soseki's stories into English lay in understanding many peculiarities of the world described.
 Translation becomes a journey not only into contemporary Japanese literary styles, but into the social mores and economic conditions at the time when the British Empire ruled supreme.
 In the book he also included a translation of a pastiche Sherlock Holmes story (The Yellow Lodger) by the enormously popular writer Yamada Futaro.
 But how does one go about rendering a story like this in English and making it enjoyable and fun for readers familiar with the original Holmes stories?
 My dear Watson, all was revealed...
 IJET-17 was held June 17-18, 2006 at the International Conference Center, Kobe, Japan. .. ..
 Donald Keene Translation Prize in New York City, USA ....
 Damian Flanagan was awarded the 2005 Japan-U.S. Friendship Commission Translation Award from Columbia University's Donald Keene Center of Japanese Culture.....
 The Award Ceremony was held in New York at Columbia University on Friday April 21st 2006.The Donald Keene Center of Japanese Culture at Columbia University annually awards $5,000 in Japan-U.S. Friendship Commission Prizes for the Translation of Japanese Literature.
 A prize is given for the best translation of a modern work or a classical work, or the prize is divided between equally distinguished translations.
 To